fardeen-ahmed/spideR/README.md

 spideR is a subdomain enumeration tool that uses different data sources to derive a complete list of subdomains for a given domain.
 (Made by Fardeen Ahmed in learning phase.)

 ## Sources
-Additional subdigger queries following sources to derive a list of subdomains:
+Additional spideR queries following sources to derive a list of subdomains:

 - Search Engines:
   - Google